 ONA is always a blast, but Chartbeat had an especially great time this year in Los Angeles.
 It was, as you might say, hella rad.
-Our team loved hanging with you in the Midway, talking about audience building in Pacific Palisades, and meeting some of the coolest digital journalists and editors out there.
-Thanks for a great three days.So what was everyone talking about?
+Our team loved hanging with you in the Midway, talking about audience building (check out the full audio recording!!) in Pacific Palisades, and meeting some of the coolest digital journalists and editors out there.
+You can check out the slides from our session here.So what was everyone talking about?

 Whether it was Richard Gingras of Google News or our very own Tony Haile, everyone agreed that mobile matters.
 A lot.
 Our own research has shown that the predominant actions on desktop and mobile are not parallel — 90% of the time an event is fired on a mobile device, it’s a scrolling event even though that’s only the case 40% of the time on desktop.
 Even more evidence that publishers have to be quick on their mobile feet, especially with the rise of Dark Social.